-My 2017 summary gives you some sense as to just how much I’ve been on the move since starting this blog.
-Over the last 12 months, I’ve travelled in the Uk, Honduras, Guatemala, Swaziland, South Africa, Croatia, Israel, Tanzania, Norway, France, Belgium and Portugal!
+My 2017 summary gives you some sense as to just how much I’ve been on the move for the first year since starting this blog.
+In the last 12 months, I’ve travelled in the Uk, Honduras, Guatemala, Swaziland, South Africa, Croatia, Israel, Tanzania, Norway, France, Belgium and Portugal!

 I don’t have my own base but make whatever country I’m in both my home and office.
-I lead a full on digital nomad life.
+I lead a full on digital nomadic life.

 Travelling and working are now entirely different experiences than they were before I adopted this lifestyle.
-Like most things in life, the digital nomad life has good parts and bad.
+Like most things, the digital nomad life has good parts and bad.

 The pros of a digital nomad life

 #1 Alarms are a choice

 Alarms are such a simple daily routine but that beeping used to bring so much unhappiness into my life!
 Being able to choose my wake up time (or choosing to wake up naturally) has the biggest effect on my positive well being.
 I get to own every day and decide how to spend it!

 #2 Seeing so many places

 This is the obvious advantage of being a nomad – it’s really cool being able to visit anywhere.
 I can go from -30 degrees in Norway to 30 degrees in Jordan and can choose how much time I spend in each place.
 Tanzania is one of my favourite countries so last year I spent 4 months living there!